Choosing The Right Car Seat

 There are a few i-Size infant seats that come with a base and cannot be installed without it, but for most car seats the base is an optional extra.
 You may decide that you don't mind installing the seat with the seat belt every time, and don't want the extra expense of a base.
 Or occasionally the base may not be compatible with your car.
 Installing an infant car seat with the seat belt is quick and easy, and just as safe as using it on a separate base.

 Another option is to buy a car seat that is suitable from birth to 18kg or 105cm, which will last for about four years.
 These stay in the car and can't be carried or used on a pushchair.
-The BeSafe Stretch B is currently the only car seat available in the UK that rear faces from birth all the way up to 125cm.
+And there are currently three car seats available in the UK that rear face from birth all the way up to 125cm.

 Bigger car seats for older children